opiopan/pcb-tools-extension/README.md

 - **draw_mode = DM_MOUSE_BITES**<br>
     <img alt="mouse bites" src="https://raw.githubusercontent.com/wiki/opiopan/pcb-tools-extension/images/mousebites.png" width=200 align="right">
-    If DM_MOUSE_BITES is specified for draw_mode, filled circles are arranged at equal intervals along a paths consisted of DXF line, arc, circle, and plyline objects.
+    If DM_MOUSE_BITES is specified for draw_mode, filled circles are arranged at equal intervals along a paths consisted of DXF line, arc, circle, and polyline objects.
-    DXF file object in this state can be merged to excellon file also.
+    DXF file object in this state can be merged to Excellon file also.
 That means you can arrange mouse bites easily.

     ```python
     import gerberex